Wisepops logo

 A demo of a website exit survey on a desktop

-On touch-screen devices (mobiles & tablets), exit surveys are triggered when the visitor presses the back button to leave the website or when she scrolls up to access the URL bar.
+On touch-screen devices (mobiles & tablets), mobile exit intent surveys are triggered when the visitor presses the back button to leave the website or when she scrolls up to access the URL bar.

 In a nutshell, website exit surveys are a great way to gain insights from your bouncing or non-converting audience.